RafaelReyesCarmona/Time32/Readme.md

 # Arduino Time Library

-Time is a library that provides timekeeping functionality for Arduino.
+Time is a library that provides timekeeping functionality for Arduino and ESP32.

 Using the Arduino Library Manager, install "*Time* by *Michael Margolis*".